Yes — Codex can generate video. Not natively, but with a one-command CLI that plugs directly into its shell workflow.

 Codex plans features, writes code, runs tests, and ships.
 It can't make video — and that's by design.
 Video generation belongs in a separate capability layer.

 The question is how you connect the two.
-Five API keys and five integration scripts, or one CLI command.
+Five API keys and five integration scripts, or one CLI command that chains naturally into your Codex shell workflow.

 → Give Codex video generation — one install, all models